1. Main points

 Background

-This report contains response information, questionnaire changes and new or changed methodology for the Living Costs and Food Survey (LCF) for financial year ending (FYE) 2023 (April 2022 to March 2023).
+This report contains response information, questionnaire changes and methodology updates for the Living Costs and Food Survey (LCF) for financial year ending (FYE) 2025 (April 2024 to March 2025).

-The purpose of this report is to update the FYE 2022 technical report and accompanies our Family spending in the UK: April 2022 to March 2023 bulletin.
+The purpose of this report is to update our FYE 2024 technical report.
+It also accompanies our Family spending in the UK: April 2024 to March 2025 bulletin

 Nôl i'r tabl cynnwys

-In FYE 2023, partial responses accounted for 2% of all co-operating households.
-These 68 partial responses occurred because one or more adults in the household refused to keep the diary but were happy to take part in the interview and the Main Diary Keeper (MDK) of the household completed both the interview and the diary (Table 6).
+Partial responses accounted for 1.2% of all cooperating households in FYE 2025.
+All of these occurred because one or more adults in the household refused to keep the RoS but did take part in the interview, with the household's main shopper completing both the interview and RoS (see Table 6 in our accompanying dataset).

 Interviewers record the main reason why people refuse before or during an interview.
-These are spontaneous results, which are coded against a list of preset answers, with an "other" option available where applicable.
-In FYE 2023, the two most commonly cited reasons for refusing to take part in the survey were (Table 10):
+These are spontaneous results, coded against a list of preset answers, with an "other" option available.
+The two most commonly cited reasons for refusing to take part in the survey in FYE 2025 (see Table 10 in our accompanying dataset) were:

-• cannot be bothered (33%), which was the top reason cited, as in the previous year
+• cannot be bothered (30%); the top reason cited, the same as in the previous year

 • temporarily too busy (15%), which is a level similar to the previous year